JuliaManifolds/Manopt.jl/docs/src/tutorials/HowToDebug.md

-# How to Print Debug Output
+# How to print debug output
 Ronny Bergmann

 This tutorial aims to illustrate how to perform debug output.
 For that we consider an